 - Check the crankcase oil level.
 Maintain the oil level between the "ADD" mark and the "FULL" mark on the oil level dipstick. - If necessary, perform minor adjustments.
 Repair any leaks and tighten any loose bolts. - Note the required service interval.
 Perform the maintenance that is in the Operation and Maintenance Manual, "Maintenance Interval Schedule". - Fill the fuel tank in order to help prevent accumulation of moisture in the fuel.
 Do not overfill the fuel tank.

-Only use antifreeze/coolant mixtures recommended in the Refill Capacities and Recommendations topic that is in this Operation and Maintenance Manual.
+Only use antifreeze/coolant mixtures recommended in the Coolant Specifications that are in the Operation and Maintenance Manual.
 Failure to do so can cause engine damage.